 On 1 May 1876, Queen Victoria was proclaimed as Empress of India after the Indian Rebellion of 1857 led to the dissolution of the British East India Company.

 The East India Company was established as far back as 1599 by a group of merchants who sought the sponsorship of Elizabeth I to trade in the East Indies.
-However, the merchants had to wait another year before being granted a royal charter which would given them a monopoly on trade with all countries east of the Cape of Good Hope and west of the Straits of Magellan.
+However, the merchants had to wait another year before being granted a royal charter which would give them a monopoly on trade with all countries east of the Cape of Good Hope and west of the Straits of Magellan.
 Any traders operating without a licence from the company in those areas were liable for the forfeiture of their vessels and possible imprisonment.

 The Company began exploring the possibility of gaining a foothold in India in 1612 and Sir Thomas Roe, an English diplomat, was sent to visit the Mughal Emperor Nur-ud-din Salim Jahangir to negotiate a commercial treaty that would give the company exclusive rights to establish factories in Surat and other areas.
 In exchange, the Mughal emperor would be provided with goods from the European market.
 The mission was a great success and the Company established trading posts in Surat (1619), Madras (1639), Bombay (1668), and Calcutta (1690).